Nooruzbai/rating_app/README.md

 python3 manage.py runserver

+12. If you want to run it in docker, please input command bellow:
+docker compose up --build

 In order to go to the admin dashboard, please go to the following url http://localhost:8000/admin
 If you have encountered any issues while installing the application, please contact me to nooruzbay@gmail.com